 In today's fast-paced world, juggling work, your personal life and all the associated demands and pressures can feel overwhelming.
 Fortunately, you have somewhere to turn.
-The Employee Assistance Program (EAP) administered by Anthem Behavioral Health provides up to four Visits per issue per Plan Year.
+The Employee Assistance Program (EAP) administered by Anthem Behavioral Health provides up to four Visits with an EAP counselor per issue per Plan Year.